VirtusLab/graphbuddy/README.md

 ### Saving state

-If you want to preserve the current graph state for later use (i.e. to present it to your colleague), you can do this by clicking on floppy disk icon on toolbar.
-There you can save a snaphshot of your current work or load a previously saved snapshot.
+If you want to preserve the current graph state for later use (i.e. to present it to your colleague), you can do this by clicking on the floppy disk icon on the toolbar.
+There you can save a snapshot of your current work or load a previously saved snapshot.
 You can find those snapshots in the `.graphbuddy` folder.

 <img src="assets/gifs/IntelliJ-4.gif" width="800" height="500"/>

 ### Graph files regeneration and reindexing

-If you are working with a Java project, then under some circumstances (switching branches, appling a code patch, editing or removing multiple files at once) some graph files may become outdated and as a result, the plugin may not work as expected (nodes and edges may be missing from the graph or pointing to incorrect locations in the code).
+If you are working with a Java project, then under some circumstances (switching branches, applying a code patch, editing or removing multiple files at once) some graph files may become outdated and as a result, the plugin may not work as expected (nodes and edges may be missing from the graph or pointing to incorrect locations in the code).
 There currently is no automated detection for these cases.
 When in doubt, you should trigger the `Generate graph` action from the Main Menu to make sure you are working with up-to-date graph files.
 If you are working with a Scala project, assuming you have configured the compiler plugin correctly, you should manually trigger the `Reindex graph` action from the Main Menu.
 This will load the newly generated graph files to the plugin.

 <img src="assets/gifs/IntelliJ-5.gif" width="800" height="500"/>